The infinity-category of stabilized Liouville sectors: Introduction

 \subsection{The geometric insights}

 This paper emerged as the authors were trying to create the correct formalism for articulating a {\em symmetric monoidal} localization process for Liouville sectors.
 (Indeed, the foundations from the present work allow for the symmetric monoidal localizations---for categories of sectors, and conjecturally of wrapped Fukaya categories themselves---in~\cite{last-flexible}.)

 While we have so far conveyed the $\infty$-categorical results, let us now speak to the new geometric insights we incorporate in the present work.
 The categorical results were not at all obligated to exist based on the geometry known to us when we first began this project.

 The first innocent observation is that while stabilization $M \mapsto M \times T^*[0,1]$ is easy to define for objects (sectors), it does not preserve the standard class of morphisms (sectorial embeddings).
 At first it seemed natural to thus create an $\infty$-category equipped with data of smooth isotopies through sectorial embeddings, to deform {\em morphisms} to render them sectorial after stabilizing.

-However, also floating in the air was the knowledge that carrying the data of a deformation of {\em Liouville structures} was natural for both Fukaya-categorical and symplectic reasons.
+However, also floating in the air was the knowledge that carrying the data of a deformation of {\em Liouville structures} (on objects) was natural for both Fukaya-categorical and symplectic reasons.

 By Moser's Trick, it seems precisely articulable that carrying auxiliary data of deformations of Liouville structures is somehow equivalent to carrying auxiliary data of deforming the morphisms themselves.
 We do not explore this equivalence, but suffice it to say that---faced with the fork in the road of deforming morphisms or deforming Liouville structures---we settled on carrying deformations of Liouville structures as the $\infty$-categorical data.
+This is how movies, and barycentric subdivision diagrams, came about.
+Each object $M \times T^*\Delta^k$ at a barycenter encodes a $\Delta^k$-family of Liouville structures on $M$.